UPDATED: December 19, 2020 / ORIGINAL: April 10, 2016

 Order from B&H Photo

 This Metabones adapter allows you to attach a Nikon F-mount G lens to Sony E-Mount, including full frame cameras.
 Metabones’ adapters are precision-machined with brass and plated with chromium on both sides of the adapter.
 It is also designed to allow lenses to reach infinity focus while maintaining the correct registration distance required to support CRC lenses or lenses with floating elements.
-It features a clickless 8-stop aperture ring with half-stop markings and a detachable tripod foot compatible with Arca Swiss quick release.
-Additionally, its matte black finish minimizes internal reflections so as to maintain image quality.
-Automatic lens functions, like autofocus, will not be retained when using this adapter.
+It features a clickless 8-stop aperture ring with half-stop markings and a detachable Arca Swiss-compatible quick-release tripod foot.
+Matte black finish minimizes internal reflections to maintain image quality.

 Order from B&H Photo